Updated on December 22nd, 2023

 Anecdotal evidence in online forums (and my own experience) indicates that a high percentage of beginning beekeepers quit after a year or two.

 Higher than anticipated costs (in dollars and time), hive mortality problems, failure to understand the work required, and unrealistic expectations are issues that cause beginners to give up early.
-Start beekeeping with some basic education and advanced preparation for a better beginning beekeeping experience.
+Start beekeeping with basic education and advanced preparation for a better beginning beekeeping experience.

 - Begin your beekeeping education and learn some basics.